G.N. Saibaba is an academic, community leader, and minority rights activist serving a life sentence on terrorism-related charges.

 In February 2021, Saibaba contracted COVID-19.
 Freedom Now and Dechert LLP sent an allegation letter to the UN Special Rapporteur on Health asking for them to intervene on his behalf.

 Freedom Now and Dechert LLP filed a petition with the UN Working Group on Arbitrary Detention on behalf of Saibaba in June 2020.
+In May 2021, the UN Working Group on Arbitrary Detention found that India violated international law by imprisoning Saibaba.

 Related News Posts